cpatrickalves/json-diff/README.md

 In this simple project, I created a Python script that compares two JSON files and shows their differences.

+The script compares each JSON object, It doesn't compare file lines.

 ### How to use:

 ```